Stanliest/StudyNote/3AO4/README.md

 # Final exam review for 3AO4 Software Design III: Large System Design
-He said the slides are not substitudes for attending class so yeah...gg\
+He said the slides are not substitudes for attending class
-Lucky i took some pictures in class which i cannot read his writting.

 ## slide 1 Introduction
 1. design entity: objective and subjective, mathematics(dft) and art